winngwephyo9/TestingNote/README.md

 /**
  * @function animate
- * @description The main rendering loop, called continuously via requestAnimationFrame.
+ * @description The main rendering loop.
- * It updates the orbit controls (for damping) and renders the scene.
  */
 function animate() {
     requestAnimationFrame(animate);
-    controls.update(); // Required for smooth damping
+    controls.update();
-    renderer.autoClearColor = false; // Required for gradient background
+    renderer.autoClearColor = false;
     renderer.render(scene, camera);
 }

 /**
  * @function handleResetView
- * @description Resets the viewer's selection state without changing the camera view.
+ * @description --- MODIFIED: Resets the viewer's selection state cleanly and reliably. ---
+ * It calls the central selection handler with 'null' to ensure a consistent state without
- * It de-isolates and de-highlights all objects and clears the current selection.
+ * causing unexpected camera movements.
+It also makes all objects visible again.
  */
 function handleResetView() {
-    // 1.
-Instantly restore all hidden/faded objects.
-    deIsolateAllObjects();

-    // 2.
-Remove the highlight from any selected object. removeAllHighlights();

-    // 3.
-Clear the internal selection state. selectedObjectOrGroup = null;

-    // 4.
-Update the UI panels to show nothing is selected. document.querySelectorAll('#modelTreePanel .tree-item.selected').forEach(el => el.classList.remove('selected'));
-    updateInfoPanel();

-    // --- MODIFICATION #2: The call to frameObject(loadedObjectModelRoot) has been removed ---
-    // This prevents the camera from zooming out when the button is clicked.
+    // Call the main selection handler with 'null'.
+This is the safest way to deselect. handleSelection(null);

+    // Additionally, ensure all objects are visible again, in case some categories were hidden. if (loadedObjectModelRoot) {
+        loadedObjectModelRoot.traverse(child => {
+            if (child.isGroup || child.isMesh) {
+                child.visible = true;
             }
+        });

+        // Update all visibility icons in the tree to match the visible state. document.querySelectorAll('#modelTreePanel .visibility-toggle').forEach(toggle => {
+            toggle.classList.add('visible-icon');
+            toggle.classList.remove('hidden-icon');
+            const isCategory = toggle.previousElementSibling && toggle.previousElementSibling.classList.contains('group-name');
+            toggle.title = isCategory ?
+'Hide Category' : 'Hide';
+        });
+    }
+}

 /**
  * @function getVolumeOfSelectedObject
  * @description Calculates the total volume of the currently selected group or object.
- * It traverses the selection and sums the volumes of all child meshes.
  * @returns {number} The total calculated volume.
-Returns 0 if no object is selected.
  */
 function getVolumeOfSelectedObject() {
     if (!selectedObjectOrGroup) {
         return 0;
     }
     let totalVolume = 0;
-    // Traverse all children of the selected object (which could be a group) selectedObjectOrGroup.traverse(child => {
+    selectedObjectOrGroup.traverse(child => {
-        // We can only calculate volume for a mesh with geometry if (child.isMesh && child.geometry) {
+        if (child.isMesh && child.geometry) {
             totalVolume += calculateMeshVolume(child);
         }